adr1enbe4udou1n/blog/content/posts/07-build-your-own-docker-swarm-cluster-part-6/index.md

 The mains exporters are :

-* Promtail which fetch logs local file based on some patterns perfect for our `data-01` managed server
+* Promtail which fetch local logs file based on some patterns, which is perfect for our `data-01` managed server
-* Docker driver plugin which redirect all STDOUT to Loki.
+* Docker driver plugin which redirect all containers STDOUT to Loki.

 ## Logs with Loki 📄